Alexandrine of Mecklenburg-Schwerin: Childhood and early adulthood

 After their father's succession as Grand Duke upon the death of his father on 15 April 1883, Alexandrine grew up with her brother and sister at the Castle in Schwerin, at the royal residences of Ludwigslust Palace and the Gelbensande hunting lodge, only a few kilometres from the Baltic Sea coast.
 Her father had a fragile health and suffered badly from dermatitis, asthma and respiratory disorders from an early age.
 The wet, damp, and cold Northern European climate of Mecklenburg was not good for his health, and as a result, Alexandrine spent a large amount of time with her family away from Mecklenburg, by the Lake Geneva, and in Palermo, Baden-Baden and Cannes in the south of France, where the family owned a large estate, the Villa Wenden.
-Cannes was favoured at the time by European royalty, including some whom Alexandrine met such as Empress Eugénie of France and her future husband's uncle, Edward VII of the United Kingdom.
+Cannes was favoured at the time by European royalty, including some whom Alexandrine personally met, such as Empress Eugénie of France and her future husband's uncle, Edward VII of the United Kingdom.

 First years in Denmark

 Engagement and marriage

-It was also in Cannes during the winter visit of 1897 that Duchess Alexandrine met her future husband, Prince Christian of Denmark, the eldest son of Crown Prince Frederick and Crown Princess Louise of Denmark.
+It was also in Cannes during the winter visit of 1897 that Duchess Alexandrine met her future husband, Prince Christian of Denmark, the eldest son of Crown Prince Frederik and Crown Princess Louise of Denmark.
 The two young royals were engaged in Schwerin on 24 March 1897.
 In April 1897, shortly after the engagement was announced, her father the Grand Duke died suddenly at the age of just 46 years.
 His sudden death was somewhat shrouded in mystery as it was first reported that he had committed suicide by throwing himself off a bridge.
 However, according to the official report, he died in his garden when he fell over a low wall during a bout of shortness of breath.

 The wedding of Duchess Alexandrine and Prince Christian was celebrated on 26 April 1898 in Cannes, when she was 18 years old.
 They had two children: